 Conclusion.
 In the foreseeable future there is no way that wind power can replace coal fired power.
 Any loss of coal-fired capacity will become critical unless some other cost-effective and reliable substitute can be found before 2023.

 Recommendation.
-That the problem of the choke point in wind power be explained to politicians and the public so it becomes a topic of serious discussion in political party rooms, across the media, and wherever people get together and talk about current affairs.
+That the problem of the choke point in wind power be explained to politicians and the wider general public so it becomes a topic of serious discussion in political party rooms, across the media, and wherever people get together and talk about current affairs.